Elijahp2022/ARM64_Qemu-_Quickstart/arm64/readme.md

 Most likely when you installed qemu it installed ARM64 support but in case it didn't you can run ```sudo apt install qemu-system-arm```
 I am using a Raspberry Pi server image from ```https://cdimage.ubuntu.com/releases/24.04/release/ubuntu-24.04-preinstalled-server-arm64+raspi.img.xz``` but if you decide to use a different image make sure to change the commands accordingly.

+## Resizing the Image

+Once you've downloaded and unpacked the image you can use it to launch an emulator but it will have very little disk space.You can increase the disk size by running ```qemu-img resize ubuntu-24.04-preinstalled-server-arm64+raspi.img +10G``` This will increase the chosen image by 10 Gigabytes.

 ## Extracting the kernel and initrd image

 If you do not already have fdisk installed run ```sudo apt install fdisk```